wp-plugins/embed-share/readme.txt

 * It works for Youtube, Vimeo, Daily motion and other oEmbed supported media.
 * It supports the new iFrame embed code.
+* Also you can add social icons for addThis to your video's

 Related Links: